ramyasathiya/mathserver/README.md

 ## Result:

-the proram for implementing server side processing is completed successfully
+The proram for implementing server side processing is completed successfully